coolsamson7/inject/README.md

 **Bean Post Processor**

-Bean Post Processors are classes that implement a specific protocol and are calle dby the container in order to modify the to be constructed instance.
+Bean Post Processors are classes that implement a specific protocol and are called by the container in order to modify the to be constructed instance.

 **Lifecycle Callbacks**

 Different protocols can be implemenetd by classes which will be called by the container when an instance is created.
-The most important is a `postConstruct` that is called after the instance has been created and all psot processors have bben executed.
+The most important is a `postConstruct` that is called after the instance has been created and all psot processors have been executed.

 **Configuration Values**